War and Conflict: Battles and military strategies influencing the larger narrative.

 The Blue Lick

 A widely used drug in Archeston takes the form of a blue adhesive patch, resembling a simple bandage.
-Manufactured and distributed from the Anyth through underground networks known as Sedars, this substance is not just a vice—it’s a crucial source of funding for the rebellion.
+Manufactured and distributed from the Anyth through underground networks known as Sedars, this substance is not just a vice—it’s a crucial source of funding for the Revolt.

 Citizens across the city rely on the patch for escape, relief, or focus, applying it directly to their skin.
 Most place it on their face or neck for ease of use, while others discreetly attach it to their arms or body to avoid detection.
 Despite the Heavens’ strict control, the drug circulates freely, a silent act of defiance embedded in Archeston’s underbelly.